 - Changes to the values of certain ICON options — including mandatory options — require a restart of ICON.
-When you restart an existing ICON application, active calls are lost.
+When you restart an existing ICON application in a non-HA deployment, active calls are lost.

 - All the IDBs from which Genesys Info Mart extracts data must have been populated only by ICONs that conform to Genesys Info Mart requirements.
 If you are adding Genesys Info Mart to an existing ICON deployment and you upgrade ICON or change ICON settings to meet Genesys Info Mart requirements, you must create new IDBs as part of the upgrade and start populating them only after all of the mandatory settings have been updated.
 Otherwise, Genesys Info Mart will not be able to process data from IDB.
 Any data that was collected in IDB before the upgrade or change in the ICON settings will not be processed by Genesys Info Mart.

 - If you are deploying Interaction Concentrator at the same time as Genesys Info Mart, follow the installation and configuration instructions in the Interaction Concentrator Deployment Guide for your release, while observing the Genesys Info Mart deployment requirements that are documented on this page.

 - You can deploy Genesys Info Mart in an environment in which Interaction Concentrator 8.x has been deployed already, provided that ICON was configured in accordance with Genesys Info Mart requirements when Interaction Concentrator was originally deployed.
 If there is a large amount of data in IDB by the time Genesys Info Mart is added to the deployment, be aware that this approach might result in significant data latency while the Genesys Info Mart ETL jobs process the backlog.

 The following table describes required or recommended settings for options that you set on the ICON Application object, in the [callconcentrator] section.